Virasoro constraints on moduli of sheaves and vertex algebras: VOA from sheaf theory

 \subsection{Joyce's vertex algebra construction}

-We begin by describing the assumptions needed for the geometric construction of the vertex algebra for perfect complexes following Joyce's \cite{Jo17}.
+We begin by describing the assumptions needed for the geometric construction of the vertex algebra for perfect complexes following Joyce's \cite{Jo17}\footnote{The manuscript \cite{Jo17} is not published and the author declares it as an incomplete draft.
+The main thing we need from there is the construction of the vertex algebra and the proof that it satisfies the vertex algebra axioms, i.e., Theorem \ref{thm: geometricvaconstruction}, for which the author provides full details.}.
 We then follow it up with how to extend it to pairs of complexes which is the most natural setting to work in for conformal elements and the rank reduction arguments later on.

 We use the notation